 Anyway, this designer was most likely making websites as an 11 year old in 1995.
 After all, AOL had a few million users, and Geocities was alive and well.
 Also, by 1998, libraries had multiple computers available for use.
 So this progression seems probable with a computer in the 1990s.

 Instead of asking what experience or projects this person worked on and how they started as a teenager, she went in for the kill.
 The interview was most likely over at this point.

 This is a great lesson.
 Interviews can be tough, so learn how to frame responses and friendly rebuttals.

 Why You Were NOT Hired After Your Interview

 If you were not hired, even after your interview went pretty well, there could be several reasons why.
 Here are the more likely reasons why you were not chosen:

 - You didn’t quite have the skills and knowledge they were looking for.
 Many companies offer on the job training, but in this case, your gaps were too wide to fill within a reasonable time.
-If you did have the skills and knowledge, then you didn’t signal enough to them that you can competently do the job.
+If you did have the skills and knowledge, then you didn’t signal enough to them that you could competently do the job.

 - You were not a good fit for the organization, or you were not a good fit for the team you would have worked with.
 Company culture is everything.
 Furthermore, people want to work with and hire people they like.